Dárlán Pálénciá Bárcélón

 Unlike in the Shinto Kanamara Matsuri or “Festival of the Steel Phallus”) that is held annually in Kawasaki, Japan.
 The local tourism office in Bagamanoc is yet to make a definite a tourism plan to embark by showcasing this phallic-shaped rock Ilihán in their annual Sogoc-Sogoc festival.

 However, a strong objection among the people of Bagamanoc, particularly the old womenfolks tagging Ilihan as Bótó ni Kurákóg remains high and contentious because it connotes vulgarity and provokes their sense of religiosity.

-The municipality of Bagamanoc is located in the north-eastern part of the province of Catanduanes directly facing the vast Pacific Ocean with a total land area of 80.74 square kilometres, and is about 62 kilometres north of the the capital town, Virac.
+The municipality of Bagamanoc is located in the north-eastern part of the province of Catanduanes directly facing the vast Pacific Ocean with a total land area of 80.74 square kilometers and is about 62 kilometers north of the capital town, Virac.